When receiving emails on a Kerio Connect domain, the emails are sometimes rejected as phishing or malware spam. The Spam log shows a similar output:

 Message rejected as malware/phishing spam, From: email@example.com, To: username@kerio_domain.com,

-Kerio Connect uses an Anti-spam feature that is heavily relying on the Bitdefender scanning engine.
-In some cases (email with an attachment, non-English language, suspicious subject, etc.), the Bitdefender engine misqualifies legit emails as malware or phishing spam.
+Kerio Connect uses an Anti-spam feature heavily relies on the Bitdefender scanning engine.
+In some cases (email with an attachment, non-English language, suspicious subject, etc.), the Bitdefender engine categorizes legit emails incorrectly as malware or phishing spam.
 Such false-positive emails can be reported to the Bitdefender team to whitelist them in their virus-spam databases.

 Depending on the reported message in Spam logs, disable the